Evaluation of small elements of the eigenvectors of certain symmetric tridiagonal matrices with high relative accuracy: Numerical Algorithms

 \subsubsection{Jacobi Rotations}

-In the view of Sections~\ref{sec_simplified}, \ref{sec_algo_inverse_power}, one might suspect that virtually any standard algorithm would accurately solve the problem, introduced in Section~\ref{sec_settings}.
-In other words, one might suspect that the small coordinates of $X$ in the region of growth and the region of decay will be evaluated with high relative accuracy by any reasonable algorithm that computes eigenvectors.
+In the view of Section~\ref{sec_algo_inverse_power}, one might suspect that virtually any standard algorithm would accurately solve the problem introduced in Section~\ref{sec_settings}.
+In other words, one might suspect that the small coordinates of $X$ in the region of growth and the region of decay will be evaluated to high relative precision by any reasonable algorithm that computes eigenvectors.

 Unfortunately, this is emphatically not the case, and the accuracy of the result strongly depends on the choice of the algorithm.
-Consider, for example, the popular Jacobi Rotations algorithm for the evaluation of the eigenvalues and eigenvectors of $A$ (see, for example, \cite{Dahlquist}, \cite{Golub}, \cite{Stoer_Bul}, \cite{Wilkinson}).
-This algorithm is known for its simplicity and stability, and, indeed, it typically evaluates all the eigenvalues of $A$ fairly accurately.
-Moreover, the corresponding eigenvectors are evaluated to high relative accuracy, in the sense that

-where $X$ is the unit-length eigenvector (see \eqref{eq_big_x}), $eval(X)$ is its numerical approximation produced by Jacobi Rotations, and $\varepsilon$ is the machine precision.
-However, the $\emph{coordinates}$ of $X$ are typically evaluated only to high $\emph{absolute}$ accuracy, e.g.

-where $abs$ is defined via \eqref{eq_acc_abs_error}.
-On the other hands, the relative accuracy of small coordinates will typically be poor.
-In particular, if, for example, $X_1 \approx 10^{-50}$, its numerical approximation, produced by Jacobi Rotations, will usually have no correct digits at all!
+For example, the popular Jacobi Rotations algorithm for the evaluation of the eigenvalues and eigenvectors of a symmetric matrix $A$ (see, for example, \cite{Dahlquist}, \cite{Golub}, \cite{Stoer_Bul}, \cite{Wilkinson}) typically evaluates the eigenvalues of $A$ fairly accurately.
+Moreover, the corresponding unit-length eigenvectors are evaluated to high relative accuracy, in the sense of \eqref{eq_mat_intro_rel_acc} in Section~\ref{sec_intro}.
+However, the $\emph{coordinates}$ of $X$ are typically evaluated only to high $\emph{absolute}$ accuracy.
+In particular, the relative accuracy of small coordinates will typically be poor: if, for example, $X_1 \approx 10^{-50}$, its numerical approximation, produced by Jacobi Rotations, will usually have no correct digits at all (the latest statement is supported by extensive numerical evidence).

-These observations about Jacobi Rotations applied to the problem of Section~\ref{sec_settings} are supported by extensive numerical evidence.